 Sales of private label products grew by 11.3% in 2022 alone.

 Consumer preferences are also shifting.
 Consumers are increasingly cost-conscious due to high inflation and look for high-quality, low-cost products wherever they can.
 This search for value has fueled an increase in the sale of private label goods.
-The Private Label Manufacturers Association reports that sales of private label products grew by 11.3% in 2022 alone, a trend which puts pressure on wholesalers to offer these goods to appeal to consumer needs.
+The Private Label Manufacturers Association reports that private label sales in 2025 reached record-breaking numbers, which means wholesalers must offer these goods to appeal to consumer needs.

 3. Growing supply chain complexity